kmorawala/Face-Check-in/README.md

+# Face Check-in
-# Face Check-in, An Automated Face Check-in Process using Face Recognition ML
+An Automated Face Check-in Process using Face Recognition ML

 ## About this project
 This project is a part of Facebook Machine Learning hackathon.
 We will process the images of various individuals and classify their image using a pre-trained machine learning model.